Belmont University College of Law: History

 Belmont University announced plans for the College of Law in 2009, with the first class beginning in 2011.
 Belmont Law was accredited by the American Bar Association in 2013, making it the first new accredited law program in Tennessee in more than 50 years and the first new law school in Middle Tennessee in nearly 100 years.
 Belmont Law achieved American Bar Association accreditation in the earliest possible time allowed by accreditation guidelines.

+Admissions

+For the class entering in 2025, the college accepted 503 out of 1,337 applicants, a 37.62% acceptance rate, with 136 of those accepted enrolling, a 27.04% yield rate (the percentage of accepted students who enrolled).
+The median LSAT reported score was 161 and the median undergraduate GPA was 3.84.
+Seven students were not included in the LSAT calculation.
+The 25th/75th percentile of reported LSAT scores and of GPAs were 158/163 and 3.66/3.94.

 Curriculum

 The college's curriculum includes the Juris Doctor (J.D.) with specialized certificate programs available in Criminal Law, Health Law, and Entertainment Law.
 The College of Law curriculum focuses on creating practice-ready attorneys with a practicum requirement in each semester to help students become proficient in the "practice" of law.
 These practicums give instruction in all aspects of the practice of law, such as legal writing, legal research, client interviewing, document drafting, litigation, negotiation, and more.

 In 2017, a dual JD/MBA program was launched, allowing students to take classes for both degrees concurrently and complete requirements for both degrees within three years.